mdbloice/Journal-Club/README.md

 # Journal Club Jupyter Seminar

 This repository contains the notebook presented in the Journal Club seminar on Jupyter for Winter Semester 2018.
+See [https://sites.google.com/view/biomedical-informatics-jc/](https://sites.google.com/view/biomedical-informatics-jc/) for more information.

 ## Use